dms3-fs/go-dms3-fs/docs/datastores.md

 # Datastore Configuration Options

-This document describes the different possible values for the `Datastore.Spec` field in the ipfs configuration file.
+This document describes the different possible values for the `Datastore.Spec` field in the dms3fs configuration file.

 ## flatfs
 Stores each key value pair as a file on the filesystem.